ckx-sec/FaceChain/README.md

 # FaceChain
 ### System Workflow and Core Algorithms
 ![facechain](./img/facechain.png)
 In FaceChain, there are three types of users: data nodes, company nodes and consensus nodes, forming a p2p network.

 Data nodes possess private facial data and the data is locally processed by a differential privacy (DP) protocol so as to remove the sensitivity in the data.
 The desensitized facial data is then encrypted following a inner product functional encryption (IPFE) algorithm and the cipher data is then stored in a decentralized interplanetary file system (IPFS) and a unique hash is returned to the data owner for retrieval.

 A company node collects its emplyers' facial data hashes and publishes a face recognition task transaction in the blockchain network composed by consensus nodes.

-The tasks are then recorded and trained by the consensus nodes by following the proof of learning (PoLe) consensus protocol proposed in our previous work.
+The tasks are then recorded and trained by the consensus nodes by following the proof of learning (PoLe) consensus protocol.

 ### Case Demonstration
 ![lc](./img/lc.png)